-Renewal of a driver license or ID card (must have a star in upper right corner).
-If your license or ID doesn't have a star please follow the directions below for a new license or ID card:
+Renewal of a driver license or ID card (must have a star in upper right corner):

 - 1. South Dakota driver license or ID card (with star in upper right corner) - 2.
 Two documents proving your residential address (must be less than one year old) - 3.
-Non-US citizens and transfers from other states must provide proof of lawful status in the U.S. (such as U.S. certified birth certificate, valid U.S. passport/passport card, certificate of citizenship/naturalization, permanent resident card, employment authorization card, or foreign passport with visa/I-94) - 4.
+Non-US citizens and transfers from other states must provide proof of lawful status in the U.S. (such as U.S. certified birth certificate, U.S. passport/passport card, certificate of citizenship/naturalization, permanent resident card, employment authorization card, or foreign passport with visa/I-94) - 4.
 If your name has changed you will need to provide proof of the name change (marriage certificate, divorce decree, or court order)

-For information about online renewal (available every other renewal period) go to www.dps.sd.gov
+For information about online renewal (available every other renewal period) go to www.dps.sd.gov.